 The Company has entered into research collaboration agreements with strategic partners in the ordinary course of operations that may include contractual milestone payments related to the achievement of pre-specified research, development, regulatory and commercialization events and indemnification provisions, which are common in such agreements.
-Pursuant to the agreements, the

-Company is obligated to make research and development and regulatory milestone payments upon the occurrence of certain events and royalty payments based on net sales.
+Pursuant to the agreements, the Company is obligated to make research and development and regulatory milestone payments upon the occurrence of certain events and royalty payments based on net sales.
 The maximum amount of potential future indemnification is unlimited, however, the Company currently holds commercial and product liability insurance that limits the Company's liability and may enable it to recover a portion of any future amounts paid.
 Historically, the Company has not made any indemnification payments under such agreements and believes that the fair value of these indemnification obligations is minimal.
 Accordingly, the Company has not recognized any liabilities relating to indemnification obligations for any period presented in the interim condensed consolidated financial statements.

-In connection with the Company's 2016 Kairos acquisition, the Company may be required to make future payments of up to an aggregate of C\$8.5 million, consisting of (i) a C\$2.5 million payment when the first patient is dosed in the first Phase 2 trial and (ii) a C\$6.0 million payment when the first patient is dosed in the first Phase 3 trial, to CDRD Ventures Inc. ("CVI") upon the direct achievement of certain development milestones for products incorporating certain Kairos intellectual property.
+In connection with the Company's 2016 Kairos acquisition, the Company may be required to make future payments of up to an aggregate of C\$8,500, consisting of (i) a C\$2,500 payment when the first patient is dosed in the first Phase 2 trial and (ii) a C\$6,000 payment when the first patient is dosed in the first Phase 3 trial, to CDRD Ventures Inc. ("CVI") upon the direct achievement of certain development milestones for products incorporating certain Kairos intellectual property (such as zanidatamab zovodotin or other product candidates using our ZymeLink technology).
 In addition, CVI is eligible to receive low single-digit royalty payments from the Company on the net sales of such products.
 For out-licensed products and technologies incorporating certain Kairos intellectual property, the Company may also be required to pay CVI a mid-single digit percentage of certain future revenue.
-As of March 31, 2023, the contingent consideration had an estimated fair value of \$1,747, which has been recorded within other long-term liabilities on the Company's consolidated balance sheet (December 31, 2022: \$1,248).
+As of March 31, 2024, the contingent consideration had an estimated fair value of \$1,178, which has been recorded within liabilities (note 7) on the Company's consolidated balance sheet (December 31, 2023: \$1,878).
 The contingent consideration was calculated using a probability weighted assessment of the likelihood of the milestones being met, a probability adjusted discount rate that reflects the stage of the development and time to complete the development.
 Contingent consideration is a financial liability and measured at its fair value at each reporting period, with any changes in fair value from the previous reporting period recorded within research and development expenses in the statement of loss and comprehensive loss.